-Data Crossroads has published the Data Management Maturity Assessment Review for a second year in a row.
+Data Crossroads has published the Data Management Maturity Assessment Review for the second year in a row.
 In the first article of the series, we have explained the methodology to measure maturity.
-Then, we have demonstrated the general trends in data management, data governance, and data modeling.
+Then, we demonstrated the general trends in data management, data governance, and data modeling.
 Here we will focus on trends in information systems architecture.

 In this article, we will:

-- Explain the structure of this capability
+Explain the structure of this capability

-- Demonstrate the general trends in data systems architecture
+Demonstrate the general trends in data systems architecture

-- Investigate changes in four key performance indicators
+Investigate changes in four key performance indicators

 The logic behind this model is simple.
-For example, an application and data set flow is a deliverable of this capability.
+For example, an application and data set flow a deliverable of this capability.
 A process to develop, document, and maintain such flows delivers this artifact.
 Data and application architects take part in this process and produce these flows.
 An enterprise data architecture tool assists in designing, integrating, and maintaining such flows.

 General trends in information systems architecture maturity